himu007/KMD-CC-Token-Test-Guide/rpc/tokenorders.md

 Usage: `tokenorders [tokenid]`

 ```
-'b' is the offer, 'B' is the fill
+Fill: 'b' is the offer, 'B' is the fill
-'s' is the offer, 'S' is the ask
+Ask: 's' is the offer, 'S' is the ask
 fillbid for bid
 fillask for ask
 fillswap for swap